flebel/particle-star-wars-hackathon/README.rst

 Alternative use
 ===============

 I find the Particle Internet Button extremely useful with LittleSleeper_, to monitor noise level around a baby crib.
-Using littlesleeper_notifier.py_, the Particle Internet Button displays the noise intensity as a progressive a LED circle.
+Using littlesleeper_notifier.py_, the Particle Internet Button displays the noise intensity as a progressive LED circle.

 .. _Embassy: https://github.com/flebel/embassy
 .. _LittleSleeper: https://github.com/NeilYager/LittleSleeper